 Wellness at Stronghold

-Stronghold’s Wellness Committee worked hard in 2020 to encourage health and wellness at the company.
+The Wellness Committee at Stronghold worked hard in 2020 to encourage health and wellness at the company.
 Amid cancelled or delayed events as a result of the pandemic, the committee regularly sent out Wellness Newsletters and pushed two company initiatives that promoted healthy living.

 The Get Moving Challenge was held in March to encourage our team to engage in 30-minute workouts a couple times a week.
 136.5 hours were logged by the team by the time the challenge ended.
 At the end of the year, the Maintain Don’t Gain Challenge motivated employees to maintain their pre-holiday weight during the holiday season.